alterNERDtive/swaybg-swapper/README.md

 to do it “right”, set up some `sway-session.target` and a dropin config for the service that binds it to that, then have sway run the target on startup.
 If you want to do it in any other way, go ahead!

+## Known Issues

+Since I have hacked this in a couple h from concept to “eh, works well enough”, it is not very resilient.
+You mess up the timer/service, you have syntax errors in your configuration file … it will just die instead of spawning a `swaybg` process.

+On the plus side, you’ll notice when it doesn’t work.
+Since, you know, you don’t get your wallpapers.

 ## How Do I Get Rid Of It?